 "This investigation is going on for 13 years.
 In today's investigation Lieberman cooperated and answered investigators' questions," Lieberman's spokeswoman Irena Etinger said.

 Lieberman has emerged as a controversial figure in Israel, where his right-wing Yisrael Beytenu movement came in third in the recent Israeli elections, behind Likud and Kadima.

 Over the years, his comments directed toward Arabs have been slammed as racist.

-During the handover ceremony on Wednesday to his new job, he bluntly distanced himself from the Annapolis peace process -- the effort started in 2007 to revive peace talks between Israel and the Palestinians.
+During his handover ceremony on Wednesday to his new job, he bluntly distanced himself from the Annapolis peace process -- the effort started in 2007 to revive peace talks between Israel and the Palestinians.

 Israelis generally have become frustrated with the peace processes in recent years and have moved to the right, because of the war with Hezbollah in Lebanon and the Hamas rocket attacks on southern Israeli cities that sparked the country's Gaza offensive.
-Yisrael Beytenu has benefited from that public mood.
+Yisrael Beytenu has benefitted from that public mood.